-Sarah-Jane’s current engagements include her debut at the Bayerische Staatsoper as Antonia Les contes d'Hoffmann, a role she will reprise at the Semperoper Dresden; Peri Das Paradies und die Peri in a new production for the Teatro Massimo, Palermo; The Governess The Turn of the Screw for her debut at the Opéra national de Lorraine; Contessa Le nozze di Figaro for the Staatsoper Stuttgart in a new production and for the Semperoper Dresden and her role debut as Mimi La bohéme for Cape Town Opera and she will appear in a staging of the Strauss Vier letze lieder for the Semperoper Dresden, marking the first staged performances of this work.
+Sarah-Jane’s recent and future engagements include her debut at the Bayerische Staatsoper as Antonia Les contes d'Hoffmann; her role debut as Donna Anna Don Giovanni and Peri Das Paradies und die Peri in a new production for the Teatro Massimo, Palermo; The Governess The Turn of the Screw for her debut at the Opéra national de Lorraine; Contessa Le nozze di Figaro for the Staatsoper Stuttgart in a new production and for the Semperoper Dresden and her role debut as Mimi La bohéme for Cape Town Opera.

 On the concert platform Sarah-Jane will perform Haydn’s Creation at the BBC Proms with the BBC Philharmonic Orchestra; Haydn's Nelson Mass with the Staatskapelle Dresden and the Munich Philharmonic Orchestra; Mozart’s C Minor Mass with Rai Torino; 1st Soprano in Mahler's 8th Symphony in Hannover and Mendelssohn’s Psalm 42 at the Leipzig Bachfest with the Deutsche Kammerphilharmonie.

 Sarah-Jane Brandon has enjoyed particular success with the role of Contessa Le nozze di Figaro, performing the role in new productions for the Semperoper Dresden and Savonlinna Opera Festival, as well as for Glyndebourne; English National Opera; Palm Beach Opera; Opéra de Dijon; Opéra-Theatre de Saint-Etienne, Cape Town Opera and the National Theatre of Bahrain - on tour for the Aix en Provence Festival.